 This entire thing is incredibly amazing – how a Microsoft employee can go to such an extent!

 You the reader, certainly want more shreds of evidence.
 Please see my response to Steph Locke in the comments section – there are some glaring pieces of evidence.
 (Thanks to Steph: she questioned my conclusions and that made me give out more details.)
-In summary: I am being asked to reach out to one of her favorite MVPs because he might have felt bad about one of my tweets.
+(Summary of the comments discussion: I am being asked to reach out to one of Rie’s favorite MVPs because he might have felt bad about one of my tweets.
 Seriously?
-Are you kidding me?
+Are you kidding me?)

 So did I feel bad about Randolph’s tweet?
-Wake up !!!
+Should Rie not suggest Randolph to apologize?

 Is this the community leadership being demonstrated by the Data Platform MVP lead?
 It is unbecoming of this role, this position – and a true display of preferential treatment.
 And someone from Microsoft?
 WOW.

 Let me be BRUTALLY HONEST.
 This is racial discrimination.
-I feel being discriminated against racially.
+I feel racially discriminated.
 My skin color is brown.
 I am from India, a developing third-world nation.
 The SQL MVP strength here is minimal, just 3.
 We are in minority.
+So some of these white folks frequently gang up in their pursuit to demonstrate their superiority.

 All this combined, made me an easy target, vulnerable and victimized, and the MVP lead, the board, none cared to bother.
 No apology.
 No regret.